springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

 ## MESA

-*Not sure which HEADER EXCLUSION METHOD is needed, so all for now* *One/or all of them inserts itself into the pkg-config .pc files, that is the correct one!*
+*REGARDING, the MESA_EGL_NO_X11_HEADERS needed option.
+I'm Not sure which HEADER EXCLUSION METHOD is needed, so all for now* *One/or all of them inserts itself into the pkg-config .pc files, that is the correct one!*
 ```
 CPPFLAGS=-DMESA_EGL_NO_X11_HEADERS